second-state/wasmedge-mysql-binlog-kafka/note/TestResult.md

 ## Next Step

 1. Figure out why the binlog wasm in the docker compose will hang.
+2. Successfully run the binlog wasm in the kind environment locally.
-2. Migrate the current configuration files to the EKS cluster
+3. Migrate the current configuration files to the EKS cluster.